Paul-Wortmann/Grume/Readme.md

 ---------
 Included are the project files for use with the Code::Blocks IDE. (http://www.codeblocks.org/) Also required are the SDL development librarys.
+It is recommended that you build the DLL files (SDL etc...) with the same compiler that you use to build Frost and Flame.

 Multiple language support.
 ---------------------